PennLINC/FlywheelTools/Paper.md

 versioning is reliable and reproducible.
 There are a number of commands available in `fw-heudiconv`, and each of them starts by querying data from Flywheel.
-Users can filter their queries, so as to operate on an entire Flywheel project, a subset of subjects, or a subset of sessions, and each command has the ability to safely test and evaluate its effects without manipulating metadata on Flywheel or writing data to disk.
+Users can filter their queries, so as to operate on an entire Flywheel project, a subset of subjects, or a subset of sessions.
+Notably each command has the ability to safely test and evaluate its effects without manipulating metadata on Flywheel or writing data to disk.
 In particular, there are five commands users can access: